-From reaching countries like Chile & Nigeria through 'America's Corners', to our festival & instrument workshops, lectures and performances, we educate using Blues music as a vital thread in the tapestry of American history!
+Whether it's presenting the Blues Highway to a seniors community, bringing Blues in the Schools to students and classrooms, or reaching countries like Chile & Nigeria through 'America's Corners', our lectures and performances, festival & instrument workshops all educate using Blues music as a vital thread in the tapestry of American history!

 What is The Blues Highway?